 Keeping an appropriate number of animals provides a safe and happy environment for both your pets and your neighbours.

-Download the Excess animal permit fact sheet(PDF, 608KB)
+Download the Excess animal permit fact sheet(PDF, 166KB)

-To learn about the limits on the number of different breeds of animal you can keep, any exemptions that may apply and how to apply for a permit to keep additional animals, go to these pages:
+To learn more about minimum standards and the limits on the number of animals you can keep, any exemptions that may apply and how to apply for a permit to keep additional animals, go to these pages: